spring-projects/spring-batch/README.md

 * The wizard has a drop down with a list of template projects.
 One of them is a "Simple Spring Batch Project".
 Select it and follow the wizard.
 * A project is created with all dependencies and a simple input/output job configuration.
 It can be run using a unit test, or on the command line (see instructions in the pom.xml).

+# Getting Help

+Read the main project [website](http://www.springsource.org/spring-batch) and the [User Guide](http://www.springsource.org/spring-batch/reference).
+Look at teh source code and the Javadocs.
+For more detailed questions, use the [forum](http://forum.springsource.org/forumdisplay.php?f=41).
+If you are new to Spring as well as to Spring Batch, look for information about [Spring projects](http://www.springsource.org/projects).

+# Contributing to Spring Batch

+Please help out on the [forum](http://forum.springsource.org/forumdisplay.php?f=41) by responding to questions and joining the debate.
+Create [JIRA](https://jira.springsource.org/browse/BATCH) tickets and comment and vote on the ones that you are interested in.
+Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).

 # Getting Started Using the Samples

 A convenient way to get started quickly with Spring Batch is to run the samples which are packaged in the samples module.
 There is also a simple command line sample (or "archetype") which has a bare bones but complete implementation of a simpel job.
 The source code for the samples (and the other modules) is available either from the [Zip assembly](http://www.springsource.org/spring-batch/downloads.html) or from [Git](http://www.springsource.org/spring-batch/source-repository.html).